Aliases for DUSP3 Gene

 GeneCards Summary for DUSP3 Gene

 DUSP3 (Dual Specificity Phosphatase 3) is a Protein Coding gene.
 Diseases associated with DUSP3 include Vaccinia and Cervix Carcinoma.
-Among its related pathways are MyD88 cascade initiated on plasma membrane and Immune System.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is DUSP15.
+Among its related pathways are Activated TLR4 signalling and Nuclear Events (kinase and transcription factor activation).
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is STYXL2.

 Shows activity both for tyrosine-protein phosphate and serine-protein phosphate, but displays a strong preference toward phosphotyrosines.
 Specifically dephosphorylates and inactivates ERK1 and ERK2.